DataBytes-Organisation/Project-Echo/Visualization/Class Activation Mapping on Spectograms/readme.md

 ### Usage

 - Update the audio_folder_path and image_folder_path in the notebook to point to your directories.
+- An image folder is required to store the Spectogram files, created by the plot mel spec only.ipynb notebook shared in this folder developed by another person in Echonet.
+- Make sure there are at least 3 images in your image folder as the code is designed for a 1x3 grid of subplots (axes)
 - Run the notebook to visualize CAM on spectrograms.
 ### Code Explanations
 **Data Preprocessing:** Images are resized to 224x224, converted to tensors, and normalized using ImageNet statistics.